 - A few labels or stamps add to the vintage feel.
 The Graphics Fairy has a whole bunch that you can download for free.
 She’s the best.

-Every time I look at the suitcase bureau I feel like a modern day Jonathan Livingstone Seagull, dreaming of a world of travel.
-I’m ready to pack up and go at a moment’s notice 😉
+Every time I look at the chest of drawers, erhmm I mean stack of suitcases, I feel like a modern day Jonathan Livingstone Seagull, dreaming of a world of travel.
+I’m ready to pack up and go at a moment’s notice 😉 And she looks so nice with our room divider night stands.

 Sending love and hugs as always